 You don’t have to soak them before cooking and they can be ready in as little as 20 minutes if you boil them.

-Kidney beans are arguably the most widely known across cultures and are readily available almost anywhere groceries can be found.
+What is Rajma?
+Kidney beans are arguably the most widely known type of bean across cultures and are readily available almost anywhere groceries can be found.
 You can buy them ready to go in a can, or you can buy them dry and soak them.
 It’s all about personal preference here!
 If you do choose to soak them, they’ll have to soak for a few hours until they are good and tender.

 These are very popular innNorthern India and are phenomenal even on their own.
 A versatile bean, you can use them in salads or combine them with meats and vegetables.